ericoporto/ags-manual-wiki/acintro1.md

 ![We have selected colors 42-95](https://user-images.githubusercontent.com/31778541/79381973-c8aa8e80-7f30-11ea-8a96-d700f188b6e0.png)

-We can now see the **Property Grid** of the AGS Editor in action.
+We can now see the **Properties Grid** of the AGS Editor in action.
 Change the **"ColorType"** setting from **"Background"** to **"Gamewide"**, and you'll see the selected "X"s turn into various colors.

-If you select one of these colors you'll see its RGB color values in the Property Grid, where you can adjust the color of that slot.
+If you select one of these colors you'll see its RGB color values in the Properties Grid, where you can adjust the color of that slot.
 If you don't want to do this manually for every color, you can set up slots 42-95 in another paint package, save a BMP file, and then right-click on the selected slots and choose the **"Replace selected slots from file..."**